prettier/prettier/docs/api.md

 Providing [plugin](plugins.md) paths in `options.plugins` (`string[]`) helps extract `inferredParser` for files that are not supported by Prettier core.

-When setting `options.resolveConfig` (`boolean`, default `false`), Prettier will resolve the configuration for the given `filePath`.
-This is useful, for example, when the `inferredParser` might be overridden for a subset of files.
+When setting `options.resolveConfig` (`boolean`, default `true`) to `false`, Prettier will resolve the configuration for the given `filePath`.
+This is can be useful if this function is only used to check if file is ignored.

 ## `prettier.getSupportInfo()`